 The best website I have seen recently on cycling Land’s End to John O’Groats is https://www.cyclelejog.com/.
 It has information on route-planning and navigation, equipment, getting to and from the start/finish, fitness and safety.
 For more detailed information, I would then suggest a guide book:

 The Land’s End to John O’Groats cycle guide books and maps

 - Phil Horsley’s ‘Land’s End to John O’Groats – Great British Cycling Adventure’: Route description and maps to a 977-mile route, with nearly 500 miles of alternative routes, with quieter routes available, rather than just main roads.
-Advice: While you could just possibly use this guide book without extra maps, I would advise proper maps (probably the Sustrans series) to go along with it.
+Advice: While you could just possibly use this guide book without extra maps, I would advise proper maps to go along with it.

 or click on a link below to add to the basket.